ulfgj/child_allowance/README.md

 ### TODO

-soon

-* better command-line interface for adding transactions?

-later

-* automatically add amount for each period child receives allowance
+* automatically (cron) add amount for each period child receives allowance
+* change name to "child_economy" or similar since it includes more than just allowance